zinzem/circular-progressbar/README.md

 Inspired by [CircularProgressBar](https://github.com/lopspower/CircularProgressBar)

-**Simple and lightweight library to create circular progress bars.**
+**Simple and lightweight library, [databinding](https://developer.android.com/topic/libraries/data-binding/index.html) compatible, to create circular progress bars.**

 ## Install
 This library is hosted on [JitPack](https://jitpack.io/).
 Make sure to add it to the repositories.